tkhamez/neucore/doc/documentation.md

 ### Invalid ESI Token

-A mail notification can be sent for accounts with characters with an invalid ESI token.
+An EVE mail can be sent for accounts with characters with an invalid ESI token.

 This mail will only be sent once and only if one of the characters in the account is a member of an alliance that was previously configured.
 It will be sent to the main character, if any, or to one of the characters that have an invalid token.

+### Missing Character

+An EVE mail can be sent to characters that were not added to an account.

+This mail will only be sent to members of configured corporations where member tracking must be enabled.
+It will only be sent if the character has logged in within a configurable number of days and will be sent again after the same number of days.

 ## Console Application